facebook/react/OVERVIEW.md

 Every React commit that changes the tree in a way DevTools cares about results in an "_operations_" message being sent across the bridge.
 These messages are lightweight patches that describe the changes that were made.
 (We don't resend the full tree structure like in legacy DevTools.)

 The payload for each message is a typed array.
-The first entry is a number identifying which renderer the update belongs to (for multi-root support).
+The first two entries are numbers that identify which renderer and root the update belongs to (for multi-root support).
 The rest of the array depends on the operations being made to the tree.

 We only send the following bits of information: element type, id, parent id, owner id, name, and key.
 Additional information (e.g. props, state) requires a separate "_inspectElement_" message.